 We sometimes get the question: "What do I need to run Breeze?"
-The simple answer is, "An internet connection and a modern browser."
+The simple answer is, "An internet connection and a modern web browser."
 However, for those of you who are more technically inclined, or just curious, you might want more additional or specific details.
 This article aims to provide more detailed information when this question arises.

 Generally, we recommend a high speed Internet connection of at least 10 Mbps download / 3 Mbps upload to use Breeze at an acceptable level of service.
 You can use Breeze with lower speeds, however, you will likely experience frustration in terms of speed and perceived responsiveness, especially when printing name tags.

 There are other factors in play that can impact Breeze performance (network congestion, older/slower computer processors, etc...).
-But in terms of raw internet speed, 10 Mbps Down & 3 Mbps Up is recommended.
+But in terms of raw internet speed, 10 Mbps Down & 3 Mbps Up is a minimum requirement.

 You can test your Internet speed here: http://www.speedtest.net The results (as of this article), look like this: